Greasemonkey: Fix links to PDFs in Bank Hapoalim

 Fixing the Home Link in the Telem System (OpenU)

 This post can be helpful for students of the Open University of Israel.
 As a student there, I found it very annoying that the link to the courses’ homepage in the Telem system is a JavaScript link.
-This prevents it from opening in a new tab, and thus require various workarounds to get back to the homepage in a different tab.
-So, a little while ago I wrote a little Greasemonkey script to fix it.
+This prevents it from opening in a new tab and thus requires various workarounds to get back to the homepage in a different tab.
+So, a little while ago, I wrote a little Greasemonkey script to fix it.

 // telem.user.js